Marketcircle/jiraSOAP/README.markdown

 Getting Started
 ---------------

-`jiraSOAP` should run on Ruby 1.9.2 and MacRuby 0.8.
-You can install it using `gem`, or build from source:
+`jiraSOAP` should run on Ruby 1.9.2 and MacRuby 0.8 or newer.
+It is available through rubygems or you can build from source:

+        # Using rubygems
+        sudo gem install jiraSOAP

+        # Building from source
         git clone git://github.com/Marketcircle/jiraSOAP.git
         rake build
         rake install

-Once that ugliness is over with, you can run a quick demo (making appropriate substitutions):
+Once installed, you can run a quick demo (making appropriate substitutions):

      require 'jiraSOAP'